Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Understanding the exclusions is just as important as knowing what's covered.
 Standard hazard insurance does not cover:

-• Sinkholes — Generally excluded from standard policies
+• Sinkholes, landslides, and mudslides: Generally excluded from standard policies

-• Routine maintenance or wear and tear — Gradual deterioration is never covered
+• Wear and tear, mold, or pest damage: Gradual deterioration is never covered

 Don't Assume You're Covered for Floods